-Unless you have been living under a rock, you have heard of cryptocurrency.
-This lucrative, emerging sector of the financial marketplace has occupied headlines and lined investors’ pockets.
+How to Make Money With Bitcoin?
+Well Bitcoin is a cryptocurrency, and unless you have been living under a rock, you have heard of this lucrative, emerging sector of the financial marketplace.

 But what is cryptocurrency?
 How is it traded and how can you as an individual investor utilize it?
 This guide will tell you all this and also how to make money with bitcoin.